- done All payments are SSL encrypted

 Dosage and Administration

-Inside If the calculated dose of lamotrigine (for example, when prescribed to children or patients with impaired liver function) cannot be divided into a whole number of lower dosage pills, the patient should be assigned such a dose that corresponds to the nearest value of the whole tablet in a lower dosage.
+For oral use.
+If the calculated dose of lamotrigine (for example, when prescribed to children or patients with impaired liver function) cannot be divided into a whole number of lower dosage pills, the patient should be assigned such a dose that corresponds to the nearest value of the whole tablet in a lower dosage.

 In patients taking drugs whose pharmacokinetic interaction with lamotrigine is currently unknown, the regimen recommended for prescribing lamotrigine in combination with valproic acid should be used.
 In children weighing less than 25 kg or if the calculated maintenance dose in children is less than 25 mg / day, the drug Lamotrigine Canon should not be prescribed.